Pre-ferment: History

-The common, but undocumented, origin given for the term poolish is that it was first used by Polish bakers around 1840, hence its name, and as a method was brought to France in the beginning of the 1920s.
+There is no credible explanation for the origin of the term poolish.
+The common, but undocumented, origin given is that it was first used by Polish bakers around 1840, hence its name, and as a method was brought to France in the beginning of the 1920s.
 "Poolish" however is an old English version of "Polish", whereas the term seems to be most used in France (where "polonais" is the word for "Polish").
 Some nineteenth-century sources use the homophone "pouliche", a French word that typically means a filly.
 With either spelling, the term only appears in French sources towards the last part of the nineteenth century.
-There is not currently any credible explanation for the origin of the term.